 Why 1 Years Old?

-One year old is a great time to see a pediatric dentist.
+One year old is a great time to see a pediatric dentist in Aurora.
 This allows the dentist to screen for certain conditions, give anticipated guidance for growth milestones, instruct on hygiene and a proper diet for good oral health, and create a dental home for the family so they are comfortable asking questions or seeking care in case of a dental emergency.
 Children benefit greatly from a positive patient-doctor relationship with their dentist.
 By familiarizing themselves with the pediatric dental chair, the instruments and the doctor, the child will be able to relax and become comfortable in a dental setting.

 What To Expect at Your First Visit at Epic Dentistry